 To start, it’s important to note that if you’re doing something your muscles aren’t accustomed to, you’ll likely feel it later.
 The key is to use these techniques to control how powerfully you will feel it.
 As you get fitter and stronger, it will become easier to avoid muscle soreness because you’ll be able to gauge how far you should push yourself before easing off.
 From there, you can use the “progressive overload” principle to gradually increase the amount of exercise you do with each workout.
 In that way, you ease your body into greater intensity or difficulty, instead of diving in head-first.

 While focusing on progressive overload to avoid muscle soreness – you’ll be surprised at the difference it makes – be sure to also keep up with the basics.
 Remember to remain hydrated, properly fueled, warm up appropriately, cool down properly, and use recovery methods that you find work for you.
 Together, these will all help you to skip the DOMS as much as possible, giving you a great workout with no pain necessary.
-If you’re ready to power up and get started, check out FENFAST 375 and the way its clinically researched ingredients can help boost your energy, support your metabolism, enhance your focus and be there for you through every single workout.
+If you’re ready to power up and get started, check out FENFAST 375 and the way it may help boost your energy, support your metabolism, enhance your focus and be there for you through every single workout.
 Every.
 Single.
 One.